YXChen0323/codexProject/MCP_119/README.md

 (cd frontend/home && npm install && npm run build)

 The frontend now includes a simple chart view powered by `chart.js` and `react-chartjs-2`.
+A checkbox lets you choose whether to generate a chart.
-Query results will be visualised as a bar chart when possible.
+When unchecked, the UI only generates SQL from your question without executing it.
+Enable the checkbox if you want chart data returned and visualised as a bar chart when possible.
 ```